 - Lastly, recognize that your loved one may be feeling vulnerable by sharing such memories.
 Your response can be an opportunity to foster emotional connectedness and closeness.

 Taking the brave step of approaching these memories and sharing them with you is probably difficult enough for your loved one.
-This crucial step in another step towards recovery.
+This crucial step in another step toward recovery.
 Your response can foster love and acceptance, which can lead to feeling supported in a way that can help your loved one heal and recover in a healthy way.